mikepeat/DataFlexVoiceControl/README.md

 Note: all files are DataFlex 20.0, so Unicode (UTF-8).

-ATM, this is limited to use in Chrome, Edge and Safari (and Safari puts up a bit of a fight! <g>) desktop browsers, since they are the only ones which seem support the required speech recognition API.
+ATM, this is limited to use in Chrome, Edge and Safari (and Safari puts up a bit of a fight! 😀) desktop browsers, since they are the only ones which seem support the required speech recognition API.
 AFAICS, Firefox, Opera and Brave do not, nor do any mobile browsers I have tried so far.
 Brave *should* work, but ATM the voice input seems to end as soon as it starts, so doesn't.